-Matt Bagnoli joined The Fund for American Studies in January 2017 as the director of institutional advancement.
+Matt Bagnoli joined The Fund for American Studies in January 2017 as the director of institutional advancement and is now serving as the chief development officer.
 Before coming to TFAS, Matt was a manager of donor relations at the Mercatus Center at George Mason University and worked in the development offices of the American Conservative Union and The Heritage Foundation.

 Matt grew up in northern New Jersey, where his parents instilled in him the value of free markets and the importance of liberty.
 After college, he moved to D.C. hoping to work in public policy doing research.
 Instead, he fell into a role working in the development office at Heritage, where he discovered he loved working with donors to help them achieve their lifetime philanthropic goals.